-Blackwater is also snakehead central in Dorchester County and a great spot to experience one of Maryland’s most popular fishing crazes.
+Blackwater Refuge is also northern snakehead central in Dorchester County and a great spot to experience one of Maryland’s most popular fishing crazes.
 Those with fishing kayaks can get in on the action casting topwater lures and minnows dropped under a bobber.
 The Woolford Store is the local headquarters for supplies, bait, fishing equipment, guide services and expert advice on catching the monster fish.

 Parking can be limited at access points, landings and fishing holes.
 Individuals should heed posted signs restricting roadside parking.